 The easy explanation for these reservation scenes—the explanation that was in the air, the explanation that many of us inherited by default—was that the reason the conditions on the reserve were so unlike anything we had experienced, the reason things looked so haphazard and forlorn, the reason for the poverty and general “otherness” of how life looked on the reserve was that Indians were inherently inferior.
 They were lazy.
 Not very resourceful.
 Entitled.
 Looking for a handout.
 Whatever.
 They were just Indians and this was how they lived.
 That was about the only explanation that we ever received or seemed to require.

 But there is still a long ways to go.
 As I drove through the reserve yesterday, I was struck by how little had changed in twenty years.
 Things looked pretty much exactly the same as they did in my memory of how things looked two decades prior.
 And the broader cultural attitudes haven’t changed as much as they need to either.
 There is still racism in the air.
 There are still comments about “those Indians” and “their problems” floating around in cultural discourse.
-My kids still encounter racism at school.
+My kids have still encountered racism at school along the way.
 Not very often, to be sure, but even once is too often.
-As a culture, we still have a long ways to go when it comes to how we live with, understand, and honour our aboriginal neighbours.
+As a culture, we still have a long ways to go when it comes to how we live with, understand, and honour our indigenous neighbours.

 Is it too much of a stretch to see the relative absence of fences as symbolic of the collision of narratives that has been taking place for centuries?
 One narrative sees the land as something to be cultivated, subdued, even exploited.
 Order wrested from unruly chaos and all that.
 And another that seen the land as a mother, and has taken what she gives, even in the harshest of contexts.
 One that needs fences, one that doesn’t.
 I suppose like all simplistic explanations, this one, too, should be treated with a healthy dose of skepticism.
 There are always exceptions, and very rarely a single explanation for any complex reality.